How Much Does It Cost to Check a Credit Report in a NYC Rental Application

 It's wise to prepare the required documentation before you start your search, preferably in digital form, so you can be ready to go when you find your dream apartment.

-If you receive direct deposit for paychecks, you can provide your direct deposit statements or even be able to highlight the deposits on your bank statements as long as it clearly shows that your employer is the payor.
+If you receive direct deposit for paychecks, you can provide your direct deposit statements or even be able to highlight the warranties on your bank statements as long as it clearly shows that your employer is the payor.

 Why Do Landlords Need to See Income Documentation?